JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/reformatting-code-settings/index.md

 We have a separate tutorial on rearranging your code which is included in the Code Style, so you can check that out if it interests you in the [tutorials section](https://www.jetbrains.com/idea/guide/tutorials/).

-## Invoking Reformat Code
+## EditorConfig
-Now you've defined what your code formatting settings are, you need to consider how and when to invoke them.
-We'll take a look at this in the next step of this tutorial.
+IntelliJ IDEA also supports [EditorConfig files](https://editorconfig.org/).
+In the next step of this tutorial we will take a look at why they're useful and how to use them.